Swapna's revelations against CM in smuggling-case stir up political storm | Law-Order

 Subsequently, the drama surrounding the case unfolded further with Kerala Assembly legislator and former minister K T Jaleel on Wednesday lodging a police complaint demanding a probe into the alleged conspiracy behind the fresh allegations levelled against Vijayan and his family by Suresh.

-After her revelations before the media, subsequent to recording her 164 statement, Vijayan had issued a statement dismissing her claims and allegations as ''baseless''.
+After her revelations before the media, subsequent to recording her 164 statement, Vijayan had issued a statement dismissing Suresh's claims and allegations as ''baseless''.

 Strongly reacting to the charges, the CM, in a statement, said, ''Unsubstantiated allegations have been made through the media from some quarters for narrow political reasons'' and this was ''part of some political agenda''.